llSourcell/tensorflow_speech_recognition_demo/README.md

 Credits
 ===========
 Credit for the vast majority of code here goes to [pannouse](https://github.com/pannous).
-I've merely created a wrapper to get people started.
+I've merely created a wrapper to get people started!